marcosschroh/marcosschroh.github.io/posts/dataclasses-avroschema/index.md

 If you are immerse in the data streaming world, probably you had faced the serialization problem.
 There are different techniques/frameworks to achieve this, for example [Thrift](https://thrift.apache.org/), [Protocol Buffers](https://developers.google.com/protocol-buffers) or [Apache Avro](https://avro.apache.org/docs/current/).

-Personally, I am using Avro serialization and I always had to came up with avro schemas based on desiered payload keeping in mind fields specification and attributes.
+Personally, I am using Avro serialization and I always had to came up with avro schemas based on desired payload keeping in mind fields specification and attributes.
 This is not a heavy task for simple uses cases, but when we have complex types, data relationships (nested schemas) or custom types the process gets a bit complicated.
 I asked myself, what if we can generate the avro schemas based on a python class?
 Most of the time the desired payload that we want get after deserialization is based on a Python class.
 The ending results was:

 [Dataclasses Avro Schema](https://github.com/marcosschroh/dataclasses-avroschema), *Generate Avro Schemas from a Python class* 😀